microsoft/react-native-windows-samples/docs/debugging-javascript.md

         "isDynamic": true
     }
     ```
-    3. Ensure sure that only Metro is already running (i.e. `npx react-native start`)
+    3. Make sure that only Metro is already running (i.e. `npx react-native start`)
-    4. Ensure the new config is selected at the top of the *Run and Debug* sidebar
+    4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
     5. Click on the ▶️ button or press `F5` in VS Code
     6. Confirm the address of the Metro server (default: `localhost`)
     7. Confirm the port of the Metro server (default: `8081`)